Discovering a 42-mile Urban Hike Through Denver on Trails

 Or this one.

-I Narrated Each Mile
+Chris Narrated Each Mile

 What You Need to Know About the 9 Creeks Loop

-The surfaces of the loop vary from sand to hard-packed soft surface to concrete to asphalt.
+The surfaces of the loop vary from sand to hard-packed soft surfaces to concrete to asphalt.
 You can bike the entire route, although some parts in Aurora and Denver sections will probably do best on a mountain bike.

 A Double Thank You

 If you’ve enjoyed this walk, maybe you’ll enjoy some other walks curated by Denver By Foot.
 Get the 52 Hikes 52 Weeks Denver Calendar, which recommends a hike a week, subscribe to the YouTube Channel to hear about weekly hiking suggestions in Denver, and buy access to the Denver By Foot Challenge.
-The Challenge is 30 activities in Denver to do by foot where you’ll uncover treasures throughout Denver.
+The Challenge is 30 activities in Denver to do by foot, where you’ll uncover treasures throughout Denver.
 It’s a great thing to do with friends and family.